Director

 Post Doctoral Scholar

-Adriana is a recent University of Iowa Neuroscience Ph.D. graduate from the HBC lab.
+Adriana is a recent University of Iowa Neuroscience PhD. graduate from the HBC lab.
 Her thesis research was on how a specific functional brain network relates to memory performance in older adults and whether certain lifestyle factors such as education impact that relationship.
-As a Postdoctoral Research Scholar, she is working on programming tasks to enrich and expand computing workflows for data analysis, data sharing, and dissemination of results.
+As a postdoctoral research scholar, she is working on programming tasks to enrich and expand computing workflows for data analysis, data sharing, and dissemination of results.
 She has many hobbies such as reading, horseback riding, hiking, martial arts, trying fusion cuisines, spending time with her boyfriend and dogs, and ice fishing, and tries to regularly visit family back home in Puerto Rico.

 Graduate Students